2018 Agenda and Schedule for the UF Law E-Discovery Conference

 Checking Your Case Story Against Your Case Data: Is Your Client’s Story Accurate And Defensible?

-Whether your client is the plaintiff or defendant, whether the case is a commercial dispute or a mass tort, you and your client want early case assessment.
-What is the risk of winning/losing?
-Should I take this case?
+Whether your client is the plaintiff or defendant, whether the case is a commercial dispute or a mass tort, you and your client want to assess the case as early as you can.
+Should I take the case?
+Is it a winner or a clunker?
 What is it worth to the client?
 What does the client’s data tell me?
-How can I understand the important information quickly?
-Surprises are not welcome.
-Join our panel to explore the tools and talents needed to get a grip on your case.
+How can I find and understand the important information quickly?
+Join our panel to explore the tools and talents needed to get a good grip on your case from day one.

 Moderator: The Honorable Mac McCoy